Learn Chinese, Math, English ELA online with WuKong Education!

 Given rice’s strong cultural heritage, it logically plays a starring role across China’s eight major regional cuisines.

-Travel north from Shanghai to sample Beijing zhajiangmian, wheat noodles topped in a meat sauce featuring rice wine and fermented bean paste.
-This classic northern dish marries handmade noodles with rice-based accents underscoring an intricate yin-yang food pairing.
+Travel north from Shanghai to sample Beijing zhajiangmian, wheat noodles topped with a meat sauce featuring rice wine and fermented bean paste.
+This classic northern dish marries handmade noodles with rice-based accents, underscoring an intricate yin-yang food pairing.

 Q1.
 How long has rice been cultivated in China?